fardatalab/Blog/BlueField2-Setup-on-CloudLab.md

 - During the above installation, it requires specifying the account password for DPU login (user: `ubuntu`, password: `ubuntu`)

-- A complete installation also requires Internet access on BF-2.
-To enable that:
-  - On the host (sudo), run `echo 1 | tee /proc/sys/net/ipv4/ip_forward` to allow IP forwarding and `iptables -t nat -A POSTROUTING -o [public IP interface, e.g., eno1] -j MASQUERADE` to enable NAT on the public interface

-    - ```sh
-      sudo echo 1 | sudo tee /proc/sys/net/ipv4/ip_forward
-      sudo iptables -t nat -A POSTROUTING -o eno1 -j MASQUERADE
-      ```

-  - Update [Dec.
+- ~~Update [Dec.
 3, 2023]: "Burn Target Firmware" and "DOCA Software Package" installation failed.
-Need to make the following changes before proceeding to the two steps:
+Need to make the following changes before proceeding to the two steps:~~

-    - ***Probably NOT needed anymore***: Change IP of `google.com` and `packages.cloud.google.com` to `142.251.215.238` in `/etc/hosts`
+  - ~~***Probably NOT needed anymore***: Change IP of `google.com` and `packages.cloud.google.com` to `142.251.215.238` in `/etc/hosts`~~

-    - Update [Jan.
-29, 2024]: didn't need to change or do the other steps here, but did need to change `nvidia.com` to `23.33.40.145` in `/etc/hosts`, in order to continue with DOCA Software Package installation (this is only for checking internet connection which ping's `nvidia.com` who doesn't respond back)
+  - ~~Update [Jan.
+29, 2024]: didn't need to change or do the other steps here, but did need to change `nvidia.com` to `23.33.40.145` in `/etc/hosts`, in order to continue with DOCA Software Package installation (this is only for checking internet connection which ping's `nvidia.com` who doesn't respond back)~~

   - ~~Update [Mar 16]: kubernetes deprecated google packages and apt.kubernetes.io, however, nvidia sdk manager is still hard coded to use those ppa repo by **overwriting** the `kubernetes.list`, so I had to use the following, then be running a tight bash loop to overwrite back what nvidia sdk manager has overwritten~~

   - ```shell
     # Update: all these are unnecessary with the newer SDK manager
     sudo mkdir -p /etc/apt/keyrings
     echo "deb [signed-by=/etc/apt/keyrings/kubernetes-apt-keyring.gpg] https://pkgs.k8s.io/core:/stable:/v1.28/deb/ /" | sudo tee /etc/apt/sources.list.d/kubernetes.list

     curl -fsSL https://pkgs.k8s.io/core:/stable:/v1.28/deb/Release.key | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes-apt-keyring.gpg
     ```

   - ~~`echo "deb [signed-by=/etc/apt/keyrings/kubernetes.gpg] https://apt.kubernetes.io/ kubernetes-xenial main" | sudo tee /etc/apt/sources.list.d/kubernetes.list`~~

   - ~~`curl -fsSL https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo gpg --dearmor -o /etc/apt/keyrings/kubernetes.gpg`~~

-  - On BF-2 (sudo), run `echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf` to set a DNS server and `ping google.com` to finally check Internet connection

-    - ```sh
-      echo "nameserver 8.8.8.8" | sudo tee /etc/resolv.conf
-      echo "23.33.40.145 nvidia.com" | sudo tee -a /etc/hosts
-      ```

-    - To log into the DPU, `ssh ubuntu@192.168.100.2`

   - Update [Feb.
 2, 2024]: Might also need to make sure unattended upgrade is not running during all this (`apt update` from DOCA will be unable to proceed in that case.
 If getting an error mentioning `dpkg`, kill that process and `sudo apt-get purge unattended-upgrades`, or purge/remove at the beforehand.

 - The whole installation takes about an hour.
 Upon successful installation, ssh to BF-2 to access its resources

 ## Scalable Functions
-All the operations below are performed on BF-2
+All the operations below are performed on BF-2, with sudo privilege

+Use this tool `mlnx-sf` to setup the SF(s), `-n <n>` is the SF id/num, make sure it is unique.

+You'll be able to recognize the new interfaces with this SF id, e.g. `en3f0pf0sf9` (the new interface on the DPU) and `enp3s0f0s9` (the host representor)

+`sudo mlnx-sf -d 0000:03:00.0 -a create -n 9 -m 00:00:00:00:01:00 -t`

+##### The following (deprecated) section can also work for setting up SF(s) manually.

 if needed, `mst start; mst status` to find mst devices